How to make sure I can provide good advice and information about speech, language and communication.

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know where I can find out more to develop my own knowledge of teenagers' speech, language and communication."
+The resources here will help you reach the outcome: "I know where I can find out more to develop my own knowledge of young adults' speech, language and communication."

 Click the star icon next to the items you want to save and view them in your pathway

 This professional development tool outlines the key skills for staff working with children and young people to support and develop speech, language and communication skills.
 It consists of 2 elements, a self-assessment tool and Universal level learning modules.
 The self-assessment tool enables practitioners to map their confidence, knowledge and skills in supporting speech, language and communication and identify areas for development.
 The learning modules provide opportunity for practitioners to develop their knowledge in supporting speech, language and communication.
 A group function is also available to enable audit of a cohort of practitioners to inform training plans.